top of page

 There are just as many responsible as irresponsible breeders out there.
 Discernment is the key!
 Breeders certainly don't have to meet all the criteria below to be reputable!
 I am simply trying to give people some "clues" on what to look for:

-* Breeder is at least registered with one registry CRUCIAL or several Associations DESIRABLE (preferrably with MCBFA also if an older Cattery).
-MCBFA has ceased and membership had to be earned.
+* Breeder is at least registered with one well known, official registry CRUCIAL or several Associations DESIRABLE (preferrably with MCBFA also if it's an older Cattery).
+MCBFA has now ceased and membership had to be earned.

 * Breeder regularly tests for breed specific diseases (HCM, PKD, HD, also SMA in some lines) CRUCIAL

 WARNING: Both the gene test and Color Doppler Echo Cardiogram are tools for HCM testing.
-However, the Color Doppler Echocardiogram/Colour Doppler Ultrasound, done by a cardiologist or feline heart specialist, is presently the ONLY fairly reliable form of HCM testing.
+However, the Color Doppler Echocardiogram/Colour Doppler Ultrasound, done by a cardiologist or feline heart specialist, is presently the ONLY reliable form of HCM testing.
 The older the animal is at time of testing and the more generations are tested, the better!
 Oh, and yes, there can definitely be hip and heart problems in ALL pedigrees of the Maine Coon breed.
+DNA testing is extremely inadequate!
+Get written proof of regular testing!

 *Pictures and some information about the breeder and his/her family is DESIRABLE as you might want to see and know about whom you are potentially getting your kitten/cat from?

-*Breeder openly displays registered names and pedigrees of his/her cats on homepage, not just the "call names”.
+*Breeder does not just displays the "call names” but the registered names of the breeding cats on the website.
 DESIRABLE as this can protect you from fraud.

-* Cats are not kept in pens, except for birthing or introduction purposes.
+* Cats do not reside in pens, except for birthing, spay/neutering or for short introduction or separatoin purposes, for example.
 CRUCIAL

 * Facility is not overpopulated CRUCIAL for health and well being.
 Overcrowding leads to stress.
 Stress often leads to disease.
 Overpopulated Catteries will usually not be able to pass TICA Cattery of Excellence with a good rating, unless cats are hidden during an inspection.

-* Cleanliness and hygiene in the facility are excellent CRUCIAL
+* During a visit make sure that cleanliness and hygiene in the facility are excellent.
+CRUCIAL

 * Facility is Veterinary inspected DESIRABLE.
 Definitely!
 Why not?